AndreaPazienza/SE1-my_shelfie/README.md

 - `MyShelfie/src/main/resources/`: Contains additional resources used by the application.
   - `personal_goals.json`: Configuration file defining the personal goal cards used in the game.
 - `MyShelfie/src/test/java/`: Contains test classes for validating the behavior of the application.
+  - `CONTROLLER/`: Tests for controller classes.
+  - `MODEL/`: Tests for the game domain model.
+  - `VIEW/`: Tests for the TUI components.
 - `Deliverables/`: Contains the project documentation and game-related material.
   - `Rulebook.pdf`: Official game rules used as reference for the implementation.
   - `JavaDoc/`: Generated Javadoc API documentation for the project.